liborty/rstats/README.md

 pub type RE = RError<String>;
 ```

 Convenience function `re_error` is used to simplify constructing and returning these errors.
 Its message argument can be either a literal `&str`, or a `String`, e.g. constructed by `format!`.
-It returns a Result, thus it needs `?` operator to unpack its Err variant.
+It returns a Result, thus it needs `?` operator to unwrap its `Err` variant.

 ```rust
 if dif <= 0_f64 {